hfalucas/vue-simplebar/README.md

 Vue.use(VueSimplebar)
 ```

-Then use it like any other component in your app:
+Then use it like any other component:

 ```html
 <vue-simplebar>